BludGeonT/Ethos-MD5SUM/PLANNING.md

 ### Ethos-MD5SUM Project Awareness and Context
 - **Always read `README.md`** at the start of a new conversation to understand the project's architecture, goals, style, and constraints.
+- **Always read `UI.md`** at the start of a new conversation to understand the components and information related to the Project UI.
 - **Check `TASK.md`** before starting a new task.
 If the task isn't listed, add it with a brief description and today's date.
+- **Check for any additional Markdown files and if they exist read these after the `README.md`, and `UI.md` files for more understanding.**
 - **Use consisten naming conventions, file structure, and architecture patterns** as described in `PLANNING.md`.

 ### Code Structure & Modularity